 Markle, who is best known for her role on the USA Network drama “Suits,” was married to Jewish producer Trevor Engelson from 2011 to 2013.
 As Tominey notes, the pair had a Jewish wedding in Jamaica (complete with a “Jewish chair dance,” meaning the hora).

 Markle’s father is Irish and her mother is African-American.
 She wrote an essay for Elle magazine in 2015 about her identity (it was subsequently published in Elle UK, one of the publications that has misstated her Jewish identity).
 The essay did not mention any Jewish ancestry or hint at a past conversion to Judaism.

 “‘What are you?’
 A question I get asked every week of my life, often every day,” she wrote.

 Tominey’s article is correct in explaining that there is no “legal barrier that keeps a royal for marrying someone from the Jewish, Buddhist or Muslim faith, or even an atheist.”
 Since 2015, even those formerly despised Catholics can marry into the royal family — however, a Roman Catholic still cannot become the queen of England.

-Nonetheless, we’d like to say “Mazel tov!” to Meghan and Prince Harry, who are considered likely to marry, even if they aren’t actually engaged yet.
+Nonetheless, we’d like to say “Mazel tov!” to Meghan and Prince Harry, who are to marry in Spring 2018.